mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

      10. For stack parameters, enter the values decided in "Getting Started" Step 2.
         * For service, enter your <service> name that you determined earlier.
         * For environment, choose “dev”, "staging", or "prod" according to the environment you are working out of.
-        * For helper bucket, enter the name of the S3 bucket that houses the merge lambda code (created in step X).
+        * For helper bucket, enter the name of the S3 bucket created previously (created in the last step of `Steps in the AWS Console` section) that houses the merge lambda code.
         * In the TOKEN_ARN field, you'll need to enter your token arn to correctly map the IAM permissions for this resource.
      11. An S3 utility bucket will be created for AWS CodePipeline to store artifacts.
 The bucket name will match the parameters you created for your stack name in step 8 and the environment in step 11 (e.g., <stackname>-<environment>-utility)
      12. For GitHub configuration: